Hilary Ockendon

 Hilary Ockendon (née Mason, born 1941) is a British mathematician who worked at the University of Oxford until retirement in 2008.
 Her research focuses on applications of mathematics with a particular interest in continuum models for industrial problems.
 She is an emeritus fellow of Somerville College, Oxford, the former president of the European Consortium for Mathematics in Industry, and the author of multiple books on fluid dynamics.
 She is an expert on problems in fluid dynamics, such as the reduction of sloshing in coffee cups.

 Education and career

 Born in Derby in 1941 Ockendon was privately educated at Derby High School for Girls from 1946 to 1959.
 In 1959 she started an undergraduate degree in mathematics at the University of Oxford as a student of St Hilda's College, Oxford.
 After graduating her first job was at GCHQ but after 2 years she obtained a research/teaching post at Somerville College, Oxford and returned to Oxford.
-She completed her DPhil in 1968, and her dissertation, Relaxing Gas Flow, was supervised by David Spence..
+She completed her DPhil in 1968, and her dissertation, Studies in Relaxing Gas Flow, was supervised by David Spence..